fkie/fkie-nbv-planner/README.rst

 Requirements
 ------------

-This package has been tested on Ubuntu 20.04 and ROS Noetic
+This package has been tested on Ubuntu 20.04 and ROS Noetic.

 Installation
 ------------